How to reduce electric and gas bills

 This guide is intended to provide general guidance only.
 It is not intended to give you advice on your personal financial circumstances.
 You should seek independent professional advice if you’re unsure about anything mentioned in this guide or what choices to make.

 This guide will help you understand how to reduce electric and gas bills.
 There are eight simple steps which we'll guide you through.

-In 2013 the average gas and electricity bill in the UK was £1,316, more than double what it was a decade earlier.
-Despite the fact there has been a little respite in the last year the average home is still paying around £1,200 annually.
+In May 2018 the average gas and electricity bill in the UK was £1,138, more than double what it was a decade earlier.
+Despite the fact there has been a little respite in the last few years the average home is still paying over £1,000 annually.

 Fortunately it doesn’t have to be this way.
 With just a tiny bit of knowledge, and a few moments of your time, you may be able to save hundreds of pounds.
 In this guide we are going to look at eight different options for cutting your energy bill.
 Starting with the lowest hanging fruit.

 In recent years there has been a growing gap between the standard variable tariffs that most people pay for their energy and the cheapest fixed deals available.
 By 2018, that gap had grown to nearly £290.

 According to OFGEM 60% of energy customers don’t recall switching energy providers.
 If you’ve been with your provider a while chances are you are on a higher rate.
 If you are paying anything like a £1,000 then getting a quick quote is a no brainer.

 A surprising thing about the £290 potential saving is that it doesn’t include the additional potential benefits of changing payment type.
 That’s right, you might save even more money if you’ve been paying by cash or by cheque.
 The Department of Energy and Climate Change suggests that using a direct debit or prepayment rather than standard credit could save you £90 on gas and £66 on electric.
 Just to be clear these estimates are based on an ‘average house’ so if you use less energy the saving will be smaller, more energy and it will be greater.